Fatnotfatt/learning-aws/content/4-EventParticipated/_index.md

 > - Date and time
 > - Location (if applicable)
 > - Your role in the event (attendee, event support, speaker, etc.)
-> - A brief description of the event’s content and main activities
+> - A brief description of the event's content and main activities
 > - Outcomes or value gained (lessons learned, new skills, contribution to the team/project)
 > - This listing helps demonstrate your actual participation as well as the soft skills and experience you have gained from each event.

-During my internship, I participated in three events.
+During my internship, I participated in six events.
 Each one was a memorable experience that provided new, interesting, and useful knowledge, along with gifts and wonderful moments.

 ### [Event 1](4.1-Event1/)